It’s that time of year, and unless you’re one of those

 I have been a fan of online shopping pretty much since the internet was invented and I would say these days I do about 95% of my retail shopping online.
 The selection and prices just can’t be beat, in my humble opinion.
 I am going on my 6th year now of Amazon Prime membership, which gives me free 2 day shipping on all my Amazon purchases and has saved me the hassle of dragging my kids to the mall more times than I can count.
 Right now is a great time to sign up for a one month trial membership–you’ll get free shipping through the holidays!

-Amazon is by far my favorite online retailer, especially their Holiday Gold Box Lightning Deals, but each November I also look forward to DaySpring’s Super Deals, where they offer a selection of their most popular items at crazy low prices.
-(You can also can use the promo code HOLLEY20 to save an additional 20% off your purchase!)
+Amazon is by far my favorite online retailer, especially their Holiday Gold Box Lightning Deals, but each November I also look forward to DaySpring’s sales, where they offer a selection of their most popular items at crazy low prices.

 This year Walmart is definitely stepping up the competition by offering free shipping on all purchases over $35 AND by price matching all the other store’s Black Friday door busters a whole week early!

 Finally, if you are plan to do any shopping online, then BE SURE to sign up for Swag Bucks!
 You can earn Swag Bucks for most of your online purchases and if you sign up now and earn 1500 Swag Bucks before the end of the year, you earn a 500 Swag Buck bonus!
 Plus, if you are doing any online shopping on Black Friday or Cyber Monday, you will be able to earn back double and triple rewards for most of your purchases.
 To learn more about how to earn Swag Bucks, check out this post.